navatharaagi/AWS-Developer-Tools/README.md

 ### CodeCommit Basics
 #### 1.Create, View, Edit, and Delete a Repository
 - AWS Console—>CodeCommit—>create new repo—>name “LatestRepo” (must be unique) ,description “test repo”—>create.
--If we click on created repo, we can view code,branches,settings… -If we want to delete repo, Settings-delete repo.
+- If we click on created repo, we can view code,branches,settings,etc…
+- If we want to delete repo, Settings-delete repo.
 To do the same on  AWS CLI,
 ( “CLI-Repo” is a repo name here we are using )
 $aws codecommit  create-repository  - -repository-name  CLI-Repo  - -repository-description  “My description”         /* to create a “CLI-Repo” repo with description